 It's not every day that a small family-owned business in Southern New Jersey grows into a worldwide company on which every branch of the US military depends, along with defense contractors such as Northrop Grumman and Lockheed Martin.
 CDM Electronics, a worldwide stocking distributor of electronic connectors, coaxial cables, and other interconnect products for electronic devices has accomplished this by giving more attention to its online sales strategies.
 A few years ago, CDM Electronics' General Manager, Carmen DeLeo, took stock of the company's sales and potential for growth, and recognized untapped opportunity.
 He set a five-year strategic plan to more than double annual revenue to $10 million.
 He also realized CDM Electronics' website did the company a disservice.
 It lacked product consistency, depth, and intelligent navigation and positioned the company as a regional player.

 Take a cue from CDM; now's the time to ride the wave of our emerging economic recovery.
-Empower your website to ensure that new markets looking for the products or services you offer will find you and buy from you.
+Check out other success stories from manufacturing and industrial companies on our testimonials page.